Pay Per User vs Pay Per Minute: VoIP Pricing Explained

 The best thing you can do for your company is to compare pricing from different providers.
 Just be sure that the estimate that’s been provided to you is transparent and upfront with all costs.
 All too frequently, sales estimates don’t disclose the true cost.
 Once the sale is closed and the contract has been signed, your account has moved on from the sales rep onto an outsourced supporter.

-Telzio’s mission is to change the industry through transparency.
-With Telzio, you get the same account manager from the time you are a prospect to the time you are a long term customer, and all of our supporters are in-house.
+Telzio’s mission is to change the VoIP industry through transparency.
+With Telzio, you get the same account manager from the time you are a prospect to the time you are a long term customer, and all of our supporters are in-house.*

 You limit your flexibility to manage your system.